Christian theology: Pneumatology: Holy Spirit

 Christians believe that the Holy Spirit leads people to faith in Jesus and gives them the ability to live a Christian lifestyle.
 The Holy Spirit dwells inside every Christian, each one's body being his temple.
 Jesus described the Holy Spirit as paracletus in Latin, derived from Greek.
 The word is variously translated as Comforter, Counselor, Teacher, Advocate, guiding people in the way of the truth.
 The Holy Spirit's action in one's life is believed to produce positive results, known as the Fruit of the Holy Spirit.
 The Holy Spirit enables Christians, who still experience the effects of sin, to do things they never could do on their own.
 These spiritual gifts are not innate abilities "unlocked" by the Holy Spirit, but entirely new abilities, such as the ability to cast out demons or simply bold speech.
 Through the influence of the Holy Spirit, a person sees more clearly the world around him or her and can use his or her mind and body in ways that exceed his or her previous capacity.
 A list of gifts that may be bestowed include the charismatic gifts of prophecy, tongues, healing, and knowledge.
 Christians holding a view known as cessationism believe these gifts were given only in New Testament times.
 Christians almost universally agree that certain "spiritual gifts" are still in effect today, including the gifts of ministry, teaching, giving, leadership, and mercy.
 The experience of the Holy Spirit is sometimes referred to as being anointed.

 After his resurrection, Christ told his disciples that they would be "baptized with the Holy Spirit" and would receive power from this event, a promise that was fulfilled in the events recounted in the second chapter of Acts.
-On the first Pentecost, Jesus' disciples were gathered in Jerusalem when a mighty wind was heard and tongues of fire appeared over their heads.
+On the first Pentecost, Jesus's disciples were gathered in Jerusalem when a mighty wind was heard and tongues of fire appeared over their heads.
 A multilingual crowd heard the disciples speaking, and each of them heard them speaking in his or her native language.